-- Duration and frequency of power outages (0-3) - Tools to monitor power outages (0-1) - Tools to restore power supply (0-1) - Regulatory monitoring of utilities' performance (0-1) - Financial deterrents limiting outages (0-1) - Transparency and accessibility of tariffs (0-1)
+- Duration and frequency of power outages (0-3) - Tools to monitor power outages (0-1) - Tools to restore power supply (0-1) - Regulatory monitoring of utilities' performance (0-1) - Financial deterrents limiting outages (0-1)

+• Transparency and accessibility of tariffs (0-1)

-Price of electricity (cents per kilowatt-hour)
+Price of electricity (cents per kilowatt-hour)\

-- Price based on monthly bill for commercial warehouse in case study - Note: Doing Business measures the price of electricity, but it is not included in the distance to frontier score nor the ranking on the ease of getting electricity.
+Price based on monthly bill for commercial warehouse in case study

+\Note: Doing Business measures the price of electricity, but it is not included in the ease of doing business score nor the ranking on the ease of getting electricity.

-To make the data comparable across economies, several assumptions are used.
+To make the data comparable across economies, several assumptions about the warehouse, the electricity connection and the monthly consumption are used.